Beer Gardens in Manchester & Salford

 Ian Jones, Food and Drink Editor

-After a whole lot of wet weather, we’re finally getting some much-needed sun.
+After a whole lot of wet weather, we’re finally getting a little bit of sun to see the summer out.
 And what’s the best thing to do in the sun?
 No, not water-skiing, that’s for lunatics, it’s having a cold pint in a beer garden with your mates.
 And that’s what this guide is all about: revealing Manchester and Salford’s very best outdoor spaces to enjoy beer, cocktails or whatever boozy (or non-boozy, we don’t judge) drink floats your boat.

 Our top picks